-Lithium-ion battery (LIB) is an efficient electrochemical energy storage device with high voltage, long life and good safety, etc. Silicon has a high theoretical specific capacity (4200 mAh g−1), which is considered as a promising anode material for the next-generation LIBs.
-However, the huge volume change (400%) of Si material during lithiation/delithiation processes must destroy the material structure, which greatly reduces the initial coulombic efficiency, cycle stability and rate performance of the battery.
-Constructing nanostructured Si, especially silicon nanowires (SiNWs), can help to address the above issues.
-It is important to further improve the electrochemical performance by incorporating some additives to the SiNWs-based electrodes.
-Therefore, this review focuses primarily on SiNWs-based materials as the anodes for LIBs from a material-based perspective.
-Various materials incorporated into SiNWs-based anodes through doping or compositing are reported.
+The lithium-ion battery (LIB) is an efficient electrochemical energy storage device with high voltage, long life, good safety, etc. Silicon has a high theoretical specific capacity (4200 mA h g−1), due to which it is considered a promising anode material for next-generation LIBs.
+However, the huge volume change (400%) of the Si material during the lithiation/delithiation processes destroys its structure, which greatly reduces the initial coulombic efficiency, cycle stability and rate performance of the battery.
+Accordingly, constructing nanostructured Si, particularly silicon nanowires (SiNWs), can help to address the above issues.
+Additionally, it is important to further improve the electrochemical performance by incorporating some additives in SiNW-based electrodes.
+Therefore, this review focuses primarily on SiNW-based materials as anodes for LIBs from a material-based perspective.
+Various materials incorporated into SiNW-based anodes through doping or compositing are reported.
 The electrochemical effects of diverse additives, including carbon materials, metals, metal oxides, polymers, Si-based materials and other special substances, are comprehensively reviewed.